LORD-MicroStrain/mip_sdk/docs/mip_parser.md

 ==========

-The MIP Parser takes in bytes from the device connection or recorded binary file and extracts the packet data.
-Data is input to the ring buffer and packets are parsed out one at a time and sent to a callback function.
+The MIP Parser takes in bytes from the device connection or recorded binary file and extracts valid packets.
+Data is input to the parser and packets are parsed out one at a time and sent to a callback function.

-The parser uses a ring buffer to store data temporarily between reception and parsing.
-This helps even out processor workload on embedded systems when data arrives in large bursts.

 ![](mip_parser.svg)